-Adventure Education & Leadership Major
+Adventure Education and Leadership Major

 Come for a visit, meet our faculty, and current students, see our facilities, while capturing a glimpse of how Asbury University and the pursuit of an Adventure Education & Leadership major or minor could fit into the future plans God might have in mind for you!